pyth-network/pyth-crosschain/cosmwasm/README.md

 bash build.sh
 ```

-This command will build and save the Pyth contract in the `artifact` directory.
+This command will build and save the Pyth contract in the `artifacts` directory.

 Then, to deploy the Pyth contract (`pyth_cosmwasm.wasm`), run the following command in the `tools` directory: